The scaling limit of the interface of the continuous-space symbiotic branching model: Introduction

-In \eqref{MP9} we have interpreted the right-continuous and increasing process $t\mapsto\Lambda_t(dx)$ as a (locally finite) measure $\Lambda(ds,dx)$ on $\R^+\times\R$, via
+In \eqref{MP9} we have interpreted the right-continuous and increasing process $t\mapsto\Lambda_t(dx)$ as a (locally finite) measure $\Lambda (ds,dx)$ on $\R^+\times\R$, via

-\begin{rem} Note that in contrast to Definition \ref{defn:MP}, we do not require a solution of $(\mathbf{MP'})_{\mu_0,\nu_0}^\rho$ to be continuous but only c\`adl\`ag.
-Hence, we can construct solutions to $(\mathbf{MP'})_{\mu_0,\nu_0}^\rho$ via approximations in the weaker Meyer-Zheng ``pseudo-path'' topology (see \cite{MZ84} and \cite{Kurtz91}), which allows us to work with second instead of fourth moment bounds and more general initial conditions.
+\begin{rem} Note that in contrast to Definition~\ref{defn:MP}, we do not require a solution of $(\mathbf{MP'})_{\mu_0,\nu_0}^\rho$ to be continuous, but only c\`adl\`ag.
+Hence we can construct solutions to $(\mathbf {MP'})_{\mu_0,\nu_0}^\rho$ via approximations in the weaker Meyer--Zheng ``pseudo-path'' topology (see \cite{MZ84} and \cite {Kurtz91} and cf.~Appendix~\ref{appendix0}), which allows us to work with second instead of fourth moment bounds and more general initial conditions.